 In this lesson, you will look at how bone remodeling helps to maintain homeostasis by examining:

-Bone Remodeling is the process bones constantly undergo of taking away and building tissue; is controlled by mechanical stress and hormonal negative feedback loops.
+Bone Remodeling is the process bones constantly undergo of taking away and building tissue.
+This process is controlled by mechanical stress and hormonal negative feedback loops.
 Negative feedback is when there is a change that is sensed by the body, and that change is then reversed.
-Certain levels of calcium in the blood are needed for your nervous and muscle systems to be able to function properly.
-Bone remodeling is basically the process of recycling calcium to maintain proper levels in your blood.
+Certain levels of calcium in the blood are needed for your nervous and muscle systems to be able to function properly, so bone remodeling is basically the process of recycling calcium to maintain proper levels in your blood.

-Two types of cells in your bones play an important role in this process:
+Two types of cells in your bones play an important role in the bone remodeling process: